erou/LatticeGFH90.jl/benchmarks/README.md

 We benchmark two routines:
-  - in the files `solve_h90`, we measure the time needed to compute the Kummer algebra A_l and to find a solution of
-    Hilbert 90 in A_l.
+  - in the files `solve_h90`, we measure the time needed to compute the Kummer algebra A_l and to find a solution of Hilbert 90 in A_l, where l grows from 1 to 200.
     - the first column is the level of the algebra
     - the second column is the degree of the algebra
     - the third column is the time needed
-  - in the files `embed`, we measure the time needed to compute an embedding from GF(p^l) in GF(p^m), when the algebras A_l, A_m and the solutions of Hilbert 90 have already been computed
+  - in the files `embed`, we measure the time needed to compute an embedding from GF(p^l) in GF(p^m), when the algebras A_l, A_m and the solutions of Hilbert 90 have already been computed, where l divides m and 1 ≤ l, m ≤ 200
     - the first column is the level of the algebra A_l
     - the second column is the degree of the algebra A_l
     - the third column is the level of the algebra A_m